RJL1210/odin-recipes/README.md

 # odin-recipes
-I'll be making an incredibly rudimentary website only using html.
+I'll be making an incredibly rudimentary website using html and css